pingcap/docs/optimizer-hints.md

 > **Note:**
 >
-> If the table to be read by the optimizer hint is not from the same schema, you need to declare the schema name.
+> To tell the optimizer that the table to be read is from another schema, you need to explicitly specify the schema name.
 For example:
 >
 > {{< copyable "sql" >}}
 >